 Functional Medicine in London: looking into what is coming next

-In the future Functional Medicine should run side by side with tradition medical approaches and should be part of every GP facility.
-More awareness of Functional Medicine, like the changes happening in America should shape policy makers and medical organisations to take up the challenge of a better approach.
-There are signs that this is happening in medicine, recent courses from the Institute for Functional Medicine are sold out well in advance with an increasing ground swell of GP’s, frustrated in the way they currently practise wanting to learn this different approach.
+In the future, Functional Medicine should run side by side with traditional medical approaches and should be part of every GP facility.
+More awareness of Functional Medicine, like the changes happening in America, should shape policymakers and medical organisations to take up the challenge of a better approach.
+There are signs that this is happening in medicine, recent courses from the Institute for Functional Medicine are sold out well in advance with an increasing groundswell of GP’s, frustrated in the way they currently practise wanting to learn this different approach.
 “Functional Medicine doctors in London” will become a more regular google search.

 There is a growing groundswell of people and organisations that are realising we need to change our current way of living in London.
 Our current way of living is at odds with our genes and we need to change the way we live and work.
 The mission is simple, be brave and start taking individual responsibility for your health.
 Be guided by a Functional Medicine practitioner who understands root cause medicine and how to apply that to you.